abudhaka/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because Ansible can significantly reduce maintenance overheads and performance degradation.
+Ansible is simple to learn with easily understandable Python language.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Install docker on on Ubuntu
+- Install package installer for Python3
+- Install docker python module with pip
+- Increase max_map_count parameter to result an error when starting ElasticSearch
+- Download and launch a docker container for ELK Server

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.